 Post-acute withdrawal symptoms after discontinuing long-term benzo use include:

 - Energy changes

 - Sleep disturbances

 Get enough rest and pay attention to your diet during this time because some foods can trigger withdrawal symptoms or make them worse.
 These foods include alcohol, artificial sugars, and caffeine, among others.
 Professional support, as well as support from friends and family, can help recovering benzo users as they manage these symptoms.

-To ensure safety and minimize discomfort, it’s important for people with benzodiazepine dependence or addiction to complete a benzo detox under the care of medical professionals.
-If you or someone you know is suffering from benzo addiction, call Arete Recovery at 855-781-9959 for a free consultation and assessment.
-We can walk you through your treatment options and help you start your recovery today.
+We provide a secure and comfortable environment for detox, with medications to help manage the symptoms of withdrawal.
+If you or someone you know is suffering from benzo addiction, call Arete Recovery at (954) 893-2710 for a free consultation and assessment.
+We can walk you through your treatment options and help you start your recovery.